 Using this option you can get a closer comparison between two or more Geographies.
 Here we have removed the United States and Canada, in order to get a better look at how the other Geographies compare to each other.
 Notice the scales have been adjusted to reflect only the data displayed.

 Relationships between Measures

-A warning will appear that No Values Hierarchy chosen next to the Values box in the Options area.
-Drag the hierachy to plot, normally the Measures to the Values box and select the Measure to be plotted ( Y Axis)
+Drag the hierarchy to plot, normally the Measures, to the Values box and select the Measure to be plotted ( Y Axis).

-Here by looking at the Sales Amount, coloured by different values we can see that although there were large volumes of Sales in the USA they were also the most heavily discounted.
+In the image below, the Reseller Sales Amount is plotted and the chart is coloured based on the Discount Amount.
+Here we can see that although there were large volumes of Sales in the USA they were also the most heavily discounted.

-Drilling through the individual charts, using the Right Mouse can then provide more details as to where the actual sales occur. eg. in Australia, most Sales with high Discounts occur in New South Wales in the Lane Cove area.
+Drilling through the individual charts can then provide more details as to where the actual sales occur. eg. in Australia, most Sales with high discounts occur in New South Wales in the Lane Cove area.

 The Small Multiple Chart Properties can be accessed either from the right mouse button pop-up menu -> Properties or from the tool bar at the top of the Small Multiple Charts Task Pane